Why Is My Debit Card Declined When I Have Money on It?

 Privacy offers the following three tiers:

-The Pro and Teams plans entail other perks, such as priority support and cashback (on select purchases totaling up to $4,500 per month).
+The Pro and Premium plans entail other perks, such as priority support and cashback (on select purchases totaling up to $4,500 per month).